 This bill aims to enhance public safety by increasing penalties for obstructing traffic on trunk highways, airports, and transit systems.
-It amends Minnesota Statutes 2024, specifically section 609.74, to classify the act of interfering with or obstructing traffic on freeways and airport property as a gross misdemeanor.
-The bill defines "airport" and "freeway" for clarity and exempts law enforcement and emergency responders from this classification when performing their duties.
-Additionally, it establishes an effective date of August 1, 2025, for these changes, applying to offenses committed on or after that date.
+It amends Minnesota Statutes 2024, specifically section 609.74, by introducing a new provision that classifies interference with traffic on freeways and airport property as a gross misdemeanor.
+The bill defines "airport" and "freeway" for clarity and exempts law enforcement and emergency responders from this provision when performing their duties.
+Additionally, it establishes an effective date of August 1, 2025, for the new regulations.

-Furthermore, the bill modifies section 609.855, subdivision 2, by changing the terminology from "unlawful interference with a transit operator" to simply "a crime" for acts that obstruct transit vehicle operations.
+Furthermore, the bill modifies section 609.855, subdivision 2, by changing the terminology from "unlawful interference with a transit operator" to a more general "crime" for acts that obstruct transit vehicle operations.
 It also specifies that obstructive actions that restrict passenger access to transit vehicles can lead to penalties if a warning has been issued by an authorized transit representative.
-The potential sentences for violations are increased, with imprisonment terms extended and fines adjusted, also effective from August 1, 2025, for crimes committed thereafter.
+The sentencing guidelines for violations are adjusted, increasing the maximum imprisonment from 90 days to 364 days and the maximum fine from $1,000 to $3,000, particularly for violations involving force or threats.
+This section also has an effective date of August 1, 2025.

 Statutes affected: Introduction: 609.74, 609.855